harshitbhatt18/Nano-CC-Compiler/README.md

 ### Windows Compatibility Note

 For Windows users:
-- The application uses both .bat and .ps1 files for running the compiler process
+- The application uses both .bat file for running the compiler process
 - If you encounter issues, make sure you have GCC installed and added to your PATH
 - You can use MinGW, Cygwin, or the GCC that comes with Windows Subsystem for Linux (WSL)